AdeMiller/pi-nut/README.md

-Pi-NUT is an Ansible playbook and tools for deploying [Network UPS Tools, NUT](https://networkupstools.org/documentation.html) clients and servers onto Raspberry Pis.
+Pi-NUT is an Ansible playbook and tools for deploying [Network UPS Tools, NUT](https://networkupstools.org/documentation.html) clients/monitors and servers onto Raspberry Pis.
 It supports configuration of many UPSes with automated discovery of UPS devices connected to each Raspberry Pi based NUT server.